djm89uk/djm89uk.github.io/rootme_wser.md

 </html>
 ~~~

-Assuming the LAN is a private IP address, we can send a curl request with a cutom IP 192.168.0.2:
+Assuming the LAN is a private IP address, we can send a curl request with a custom IP 192.168.0.2:

 ~~~shell
 $ curl --header "X-Forwarded-For: 192.168.0.1" http://challenge01.root-me.org/web-serveur/ch68/